PiloeGAO/Blender-ArmorPaintLiveLink/README.md

 ### Installing

 1. Clone the repository
-2. Inside of Blender, Edit > Preferences... > Add-ons (Tab) > install.. the armorpaint_livelink.py file
+2. Inside of Blender, *Edit > Preferences... > Add-ons (Tab) > install..* the armorpaint_livelink.py file
 3. Turn on the addon
-4. Add the ArmorPaint path
+4. Add the ArmorPaint executable path in the "ArmorPaint Executable" field
-5. Enable "Custom Project Path" if you won't to save the .arm and the .blend in the same directory
-6. Add the Project Folder Path if Custom Project Path is enable
+5. In the 3D View, open the panel side (*N* shortcut) and locate the project directory  (folder where your Arm file and textures will be saved)
-7. Select your object (he need to be unwrapped) and click on the "Paint Selected" button inside the "ArmorPaint" tab (3D View).
+6. Select your object  (he needs to be unwrapped) and click on the "Open in ArmorPaint" to edit it inside of ArmorPaint  (* Optionnal:You can use a custom arm name instead of the object name - example: Use "MyBeautifullCube.arm" for the "Cube" object instead of "Cube.arm"*)
-8. Paint your models and have fun!
+7. When the texturing process is done, export your textures to a subdirectory called "exports" (* Optionnal: You can also use a custom directory for your textures - example: "/highdefTextures/"*)

 ## Contributing